SeldonIO/seldon-core/docs/source/contents/faqs/index.md

 ## Should I choose V1 APIs or V2 APIs

 This depends on your use case.
-V2 APIs are presently alpha so not yet at GA so might contain breaking changes in future releases.
+V2 APIs are not yet at GA so might contain breaking changes in future releases.

  Use V1 for: